AnitaKamani/RustProjects/13_sorting_game/README.md

 input: the length of the input

-ouput: sorted input in the order of alternately one the bigest and another the lowest number
+output: sorted input in the order of alternately one the biggest and another the lowest number

 e.g.: